-Rome in May – is it worth visiting?
-Weather, temperature, prices 2023 in hotels and on excursions, in cafes, the number of tourists.
+Rome in May 2024 – is it worth going?
+Weather, temperature, what to wear, prices 2023 in hotels and on excursions, in cafes, how busy it is?
 What to do in Rome in early May and later, what to see – in the review of good Time for Trip.

 May is probably the best time of the year – at least in the northern hemisphere.
-When nature is not just blooming, it gives hope for a better future.
+When nature is not just blooming – gives hope for a better future.
 And even an inveterate pessimist, impressed by the warmth, some primal freshness and juicy colors, begins to believe in something good!

 Of course, such sentiments encourage those who love traveling.
-Especially the people that are going to places like Rome, in May is becoming the really world’s tourist capital.
+Especially the people that are eager to visit places like Rome in May becoming one of the really world’s tourist capitals.

-There are many reasons for this – even in addition to those voiced above.
-So you have to take into account that May is not the best month to visit Rome.
+There are many reasons for such a step – even in addition to those voiced above.
+But you have to take into account that (from a climatic point of view) May is not the best month to go to Rome.

 For example, few people know, but at the end of May Rome is a hot and sometimes even stuffy place.
 And long walks around the city outside of air-conditioned spaces can cause unpleasant consequences like heat stroke.